KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Tay.ai

 Of course, not all machine learning attempts have been successful.

 In March of this year, Microsoft released a machine learning program called Tay, whose intent was to learn to interact with people on Twitter.
 Unfortunately, Tay got trolled, and was fed racist interactions, in turn becoming a reflection of her environment.
 Tay was shut down after tweeting bigoted and racist tweets to her followers.

 Perhaps Tay could have used a artificial intelligence trainer - a human to guide her learning and steer her development - much like a guidance counsellor would steer an adolescent.
-So, there's at least one new role that will be created as machine learning disrupts a number of established sectors.
+So, there's at least one new role that will be created!
 But what will some of the other jobs of the future look like?

 Let's continue our mission and take a closer look at what those jobs are going to look like.